denten-books/plain-text/4-format.md

 in the arrangement of bits along the surface of the magnetic disk.
 We are presented instead with metaphors of pages, files, and folders.

-In what follows, we shall unpack the metaphor, revealing structure beneath the screen image.
-In the process, we will have the chance to re-examine the very idea of form.
-Long central to literary-theoretical discourse, "formalism" identifies several distinct and often conflicting aspects of the sign.
-Teasing out the intellectual history of form, we will be able to approach the particularity of simulated text.
-Finally, I would like to extend computational formalism towards its speculative and as yet unrealized edge cases.
-In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: